Interdisciplinary Programs

 Microbiology - Ph.D., M.S.

 Earth is microbial: Bacteria, archaea, viruses, protists, and fungi are the largest store of biomass on the planet, and represent nearly all of its biodiversity.
 They store massive genetic resources that can be used to solve challenges faced by our rapidly growing human population.
-Microbes will be key to developing more sustainable energy generation and material synthesis, improving human health and wellness, and satisfying increased food demands of larger human populations in the face of limited environmental resources.
+Microbes are key to developing more sustainable energy generation and material synthesis, improving human health and wellness, and satisfying increased food demands of larger human populations in the face of limited environmental resources.

 The interdisciplinary approach of UD’s microbiology graduate program was a big appeal for doctoral students Austin Morgan (left) and Rene Hoover.